 “Free users for sure we don't want to give that because we also want to work together with FBI, with local law enforcement in case some people use Zoom for a bad purpose,” Yuan said on the call.

 As with Skype, you can reduce the harm of this bit of spyware by not using the app, instead opting to keep the video chat sandboxed in your browser.
 Regardless of such precautions, it, like skype, is not end-to-end encrypted so you should expect your calls to get intercepted by nation-state or other in addition to whatever the company does internally with your data.

 Skype is elderly video software without any especially useful qualities except for inertia to compensate for its downsides.
-For example, it is honeypot spyware, that reads your passwords and records your messages unaccountable american surveillance programs But you have some colleagues who are determined to use it, right?
+Downsides include the fact that it is honeypot spyware, that reads your passwords and records your messages for unaccountable american surveillance programs.
+But you have some colleagues who are determined to use it, of course.
 You could run it in a docker jail, but it is probably simpler to use the web client.
 This will still let them monitor your calls, but at least it won’t waste your disk space or require you to install their suspect dumpster fire app.